hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

       Assuming that you can not recover the original CA signing key, the only way to recover from this scenario is to update the certificate in the `cacerts` (or `intermediatecerts`) of the appropriate MSPs to the new CA certificate.

+5. If you see the error ``"Error creating affiliations table: Error 1071: Specified key was too long; max key length is 767 bytes"`` in the Fabric CA server log, it is because the MySQL server tried to create primary index on the 'name' column, which is a varchar(1024), but MySQL server has index key prefix limit of 767 bytes.
+To fix this error, increase the key prefix limit to 3072 bytes, by setting the following properties in the MySQL configuration file:

+   | innodb_file_format=Barracuda
+   | innodb_large_prefix=1
+   | innodb_file_per_table=true

+   For more information on these properties refer to MySQL Reference Manual at https://dev.mysql.com/doc/refman/5.7/en/

 ..
 Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/